by Gordon Nary

 Nick: We assist over 150 children and widows in Nigeria and about 100 children in Cameroon.

 Gordon: When you visited the Mission in Nigeria in 2014, your parents were very concerned about the dangers of the trip.
 Could you explain why?

 Gordon: More and more people are urging everyone supporting the pro-life movement to also support assistance for orphans and other vulnerable children since we need to protect all life from the moment of conception until death.
-In your opinion, why hasn't the multiple challenges of orphanhood received more attention by the pro-life movement?
+In your opinion, why haven't the multiple challenges of orphanhood received more attention from the pro-life movement?

 Gordon: What Catholic parishes in the Archdiocese of Chicago have agreed to invite you to promote support for Home To Enhance African Life?

 Nick: This past August, we completed mission appeals at four Archdiocese of Chicago parishes: St. Peter Damien in Bartlett, St. Norbert and Our Lady of the Brook in Northbrook, and St. Paul Chong Ha Sang in Des Plaines.
 We are very grateful to the Archdiocese of Chicago Mission Office for giving HEAL the opportunity to appeal in these parishes.
 Rev. Leo Okonkwo preached the homily at every Mass at each parish over the four weekends.
 Many people sensed the Holy Spirit in Rev. Leo’s preaching, in which he told his life story as it relates to his current mission work